Google Messages just gave us the Android texting feature we've wanted forever

 Have you ever forgotten to send a happy birthday text message to a friend?
 Or had an idea in the middle of the night that you desperately wanted to share with co-workers but didn't want to risk waking them if their ringer was on?
 The next time that happens, use Google Messages' new scheduling tool to pick the exact time and date you want to send a message.

 The text message scheduler is one of several new Google updates to its Android apps.
-Google recently announced updates to several of its Android apps, including Google Maps, Google Assistant and TalkBack.
+Google announced updates to several of its Android apps in February, including Google Maps, Google Assistant and TalkBack.

 Before you can schedule a message, you'll need to have the latest version of Google Messages installed on your phone.
 Note that this feature will not work with your phone's default text message app, only Google Messages.
 If you don't know how to change your default messaging app, don't worry -- the first time you open Google Messages you'll be asked if you want to make the switch.
 The easiest way make sure you've got the latest version of Messages is to open the Play Store app go to My Apps and check for updates.
 (I have the new feature with Messages version 7.4.050.)